- Reviews: 2

 For stays longer than a couple of days, we've become huge fans of vacation rentals.
-More space, more really useful amenities and lower prices than for a single room were reasons enough to bypass expensive Santa Fe hotel prices for this lovely VRBO condo. $119 plus an $85 cleaning fee for 2 bedrooms, living room, full kitchen dining area, 2 bathrooms and a large, covered deck beat the $165 + 15% tax that our previous favorite motel was asking for by a mile.
+More space, more really useful amenities and lower prices than for a single room were reasons enough to bypass expensive Santa Fe hotel prices for this lovely VRBO condo with 2 bedrooms, living room, full kitchen dining area, 2 bathrooms and a large, covered deck.
 We didn't NEED two bedrooms but what the heck, it gave us a good spot to throw the luggage and we saved $$ making breakfasts in, reheating restaurant leftovers and not having to wash dirty hiking clothes at a laundromat.

 Great for families, couples or singles traveling together.
-Do your homework on VRBO or Homeaway, look for rentals with lots of reviews and check cleaning fees, taxes (some include them and some don't), location and extras that may be important to you such as elevators and internet service.
-And don't everyone reserve this place at once - we'll be cranky if our favorite digs are booked next time we're in town!
+Do your homework on VRBO or Homeaway.com, look for rentals with lots of pictures and reviews, and check cleaning fees, taxes (some include them and some don't), location and extras which may be important to you such as elevators and internet service.
+And don't everyone reserve this place at once; we'll be cranky if our favorite digs are booked next time we're in town!

 Tons more space for lots less $$.
 Clean, quiet and all the conveniences of home.
 Vacation rentals range from studio apartments to very large houses so prices vary.
 This condo ran about $133 (including cleaning fee) per night.

 - Reviews: 3